 Writing event proposals is an artform.
-Those who can do it effectively are going to get gigs, while those who don’t will struggle to book solid work — even if they know they’d do a great job throwing the event.
+Nail your event proposal, and you’ll score gigs with ease.
+Struggle with your proposal, and it’ll be tough to book solid work — even if you know you’d do a great job throwing the event.

 You want to stand out as the best choice when you’re writing an event proposal.
 Do you think that’s going to be the case when you use the first free template you find online?
 Almost certainly not.

 To get people to take you seriously, you need to create an original event planning template that does a few critical things.